blackmann/blackmann.github.io/src/content/lessons/quiz-rs/intro.md

 ## No spoonfeeding

 The course is designed to be fairly challenging so it feels worth the effort.
 So in some cases, you'll have to figure things on your own.
-If you're stuck, reach out me on [Discord](https://https://discord.gg/5CDnysz).
+If you're stuck, you can ask for help in this [Discord server](https://https://discord.gg/5CDnysz).